girlsinc/me-and-my-money-edu/src/pages/course/investing-for-the-future/checking-a-stock/roadmap.md

 ![Roadmap](/assets/img/roadmap.png)
-# Roadmap for Making Money
+# ROADMAP FOR MAKING MONEY
 ## In today’s lesson:
 1. Learn how to assess an individual stock’s performance
 2. Analyze the performance of individual stocks over time.